FH-Potsdam/2014-2015-WiSe-15PP-PW-DIY-Multitouch/open-cv/README.md

 or download the last release version from [here](https://github.com/atduskgreg/opencv-processing/releases) and copy it in the Processing libraries folder.

+You also will need the excellent [controlP5](http://www.sojamo.de/libraries/controlP5/) library.
+Download and install that as well.

-> __Note__: There are also other OpenCV implementations for Processing but I don't recommend them since they are old and have a trickier synthax.
+__Note by Jordi__: There are also other OpenCV implementations for Processing but I don't recommend them since they are old and have a trickier synthax.

 ##Filtering the image for blob detection